Since the Donald entered the White House, America has gone from bad to worse as far as violence goes.

 That’s the plan.

-Brian Lenney is a dangerously witty Western Chauvinist with a B.A. in Political Science, an M.A. in Theology, and a penchant for debunking humanity.
-Find him on Twitter @brian_lenney
+Brian L. is a paleoconservative writer and startup marketing consultant who has a B.A. in Political Science, an M.A. in Philosophy of Religion, and a penchant for debunking humanity.
+Find him on Twitter.